 Because drinking is perfectly legal and socially acceptable it may sometimes be hard to recognise problem drinking – after all, you probably know many people who drink just as much as you do.
 And they don’t have a drinking problem.
 It is not just the amount or the frequency of drinking that determines whether someone has a problem.

 Problem drinking looks different in each person.
 Some may have the occasional binge but drink excessively every time when in social situations, some might spend their after-work evenings drinking alone at home, some may dedicate all of their time to drinking.
+Drinking becomes a problem when you realise it's starting to get in the way what is important to you, or becomes necessary.

 These are some commonalities that people who drink problematically experience: